VB-groupoids and representation theory of Lie groupoids: -groupoids

+By exchanging the roles of source and target, one can similarly define a \emph{left-core}.
+All the concepts in \S\ref{sec:rightcore} have analogues in this setting.
+In particular, the analogue of \eqref{eq:ses} is the short exact sequence

-\begin{ex} For the tangent prolongation $\VB$-groupoid $TG$, the left-core consists of vectors at units of $G$ that are tangent to the $t$-fibers, so in this case the left-core can also be interpreted as the Lie algebroid of $G$.
+\begin{ex} For the tangent prolongation $\VB$-groupoid $TG$, the left-core consists of vectors at units of $G$ that are tangent to the $t$-fibers, so the left-core can also be identified with the Lie algebroid of $G$.
 The left-core and right-core for $TG$ correspond to the two models for the Lie algebroid of $G$, defined via left- and right-invariant vector fields, respectively. \end{ex}